vast-ai/vast-python/README.md

 Note: there is a small utility script called `watcher.sh` in this repository that may be of interest if you are working on development of the `generate pdf-invoices` command.
 It detects when the files in the current directory change and re-runs the generate command.
-If you are running a PDF viewier like `evince` you will see the changes in the viewer window automatically after the generate command finishes rebuilding the invoice.
+If you are running a PDF viewer like `evince` you will see the changes in the viewer window automatically after the generate command finishes rebuilding the invoice.